amekusa/auto-input-switch.nvim/README.md

     lines = {
-      -- If the current line is empty or has only whitespace characters, -- the plugin can also checks the lines above/below the current line that if they have any characters match `languages`. above = 2, -- How many lines above the current line to check below = 1, -- How many lines below the current line to check },
+      -- If the current line is empty or has only whitespace characters, -- the plugin also searches the languages in the lines above/below the current line. above = 2, -- How many lines above the current line to search in below = 1, -- How many lines below the current line to search in

+      exclude_pattern = [[^\s*\([-+*:|>]\|[0-9]\+\.\)\s]],
+      -- If one of the lines above/below match with this regex pattern, -- the plugin cancels searching the languages and leave the input source as it is.
+      -- This is useful for writing lists, tables, or blockquotes in a markdown document.
+      -- Set false to disable this feature.
+    },
   },